The Myth of Spiritual Entrepreneurship

-Having gone through the substantial process of obtaining three U.S. patents and subsequently trying to license them, I have some experience in taking a time and financial risk for a future payoff.
+Having gone through the substantial process of obtaining three U.S. patents and subsequently trying to license them, as well as writing books in hopes of selling them, I have some experience in taking a time and financial risk for a future payoff.
 I’ve also changed careers a number of times, taking risks to follow what I’ve felt drawn to do while trying to make a decent living.
 Through it all, my passionate interest in studying and practicing spirituality and healing never waned.
-So one could say I’m spiritual and that I have had entrepreneurial experience.
+So one could say I’m spiritual and that I've had entrepreneurial experience.
 But spiritual entrepreneurship?
 The term comes close to being an oxymoron to me.

 As I went through the process of changing my career from cubicle-dwelling, spreadsheet-driving analyst to spiritual writer, publisher, teacher, and healer, I found myself struggling with this idea of being a “spiritual entrepreneur”.
 One thing that brought some inner turmoil while on this path of change was the conflict between the old desire to have a solid, steady paycheck and the understanding that a newly formed, spiritually-based business would most likely not have anything remotely resembling a consistent paycheck, at least in the beginning.
 This is a good example of the entrepreneurial concept of taking an up-front risk for a future reward, although the reward for me was less financial and more personal.

-So how does spirituality fit into the three-dimensional world concept of entrepreneurship?
+So how does spirituality fit into the three-dimensional world's concept of entrepreneurship?

 Spirituality is the experience of something greater than ourselves, the experience of the divine within, or as Merriam-Webster states, “of or relating to a person’s spirit.”
 It is not something external to us in the physical world, although one can find spirituality with the help of the physical.
 Many people see yoga, for example, as spiritual.
 If it brings them to a place of peace and love with themselves and a sense of connection to others, then I believe it is.
-But for some, so is sitting on their deck in the morning with a cup of coffee watching a sunrise.
-So is going for a hike in nature.
-So is helping someone with no expectation of reward.
-So is simply looking at their child with love.
+But for some, so is sitting on their deck in the morning with a cup of coffee watching a sunrise, so is going for a hike in the woods, so is helping someone with no expectation of reward, so is simply looking at their child with love.